spaziu/SpeedTyping/README.md

 Simple react game from Scrimba advanced Course, it helped me to work with :

-- useState,
+- useState
-- useEffect,
+- useEffect
-- useRef,
+- useRef
 - Custom Hook

 ### Screenshot